ksator/arista-cloudvision-automation/README.md

 # About this repository

-This repository has CVP automation examples
+This repository has CloudVision automation examples

 ## Repository description